What Is My Elevation

 Israel’s elevation map is quite similar to other countries that have difficult desert terrains such as Egypt, Jordan, and Saudi Arabia.
 However, Israel’s numerous mountainous terrains make it quite distinct in this region.

-See here a list of 10 cities in Israel and their elevation above sea level.
+Below is a list of major cities in Israel with their corresponding elevation above sea level.